tasmota/docs/docs/Scripting-Language.md

 %=#sub
 in this subroutine a web line may be sent by wcs (see below) thus allowing dynamic HTML pages

+=#sub(x) in any position of webline calls subroutine. this allows inserting content

+insa(array) in any position insert all elements from an array comma seperated

+%/file calls a file from the file system and send its content to browser. in this file any cmds may apply.

 A web user interface may be generated containing any of the following elements:
 **Button:**
  `bu(vn txt1 txt2)` (up to 4 buttons may be defined in one row)